Blood In Breast Milk

 - A breast infection can produce bloody milk from the affected breast.
 The symptoms of mastitis are discussed here.

 - Fibrocystic changes in the breasts can cause some bleeding; this is normal and very common.

 - Paget’s disease is a very rare form of breast cancer and occurs in only about 2% of all women who get breast cancer.
 The blood found in milk due to this is usually very persistent.
 Mom may also have red, itchy, scaly nipples and areolae.
 (Sometimes mistaken for thrush).

-- Other breasts cancers are unlikely causes, but if the bleeding does not stop within a week, you should contact your doctor to rule out ductal carcinoma.
+- Other breast cancers are unlikely causes, but if the bleeding does not stop within a week, you should contact your doctor to rule out ductal carcinoma.

-When using a breast pump, make sure that the flange fits your breast comfortably and that the pump suction setting is not too high.
+When using a breast pump, ensure that the flange fits your breast comfortably and that the pump suction setting is not too high.